lighthouse-labs/ios-prep-book/README.md

 #### Required Laptop Specs

 We require you to bring a portable Mac computer running either Yosemite or Sierra.
-Your computer must have a minimum of 4 GBs or RAM, but 8 or more is recommended. \(Macs that do not have Solid State drives or Hybrid drives will experience slow compile times, which could prove annoying\).
+Your computer must have a minimum of 4 GBs or RAM, but 8 or more is recommended. \(Macs that do not have Solid State drives or Hybrid drives will experience slow compile times, which may be annoying\).

 ---

-##### This Prep Course is Divided Into The Following 6 Sections:
+##### This Prep Course is Divided Into The Following 4 Sections:

 1. Getting setup
 2. Introduction to Programming with C
-3. Introduction to Programming with Objective C
+3. Introduction to Objective C
+4. Building a ToDo List App
-4. Extra resources
+5. Extra resources

 **Onwards!**